wp-plugins/si-contact-form/readme.txt

 == Changelog ==

-= 4.0.7 =
+= 4.0.7 & 4.0.8 =
+- (01 Oct 2013) - Added a button on the Tools tab "Import forms from 3.xx version" for those who might be troubled by an import failure.
+- Bug Fix: fixed a couple problems with importing settings from 3.xx version.
-- (01 Oct 2013) - Bug fix: none of the language translations were working.
+- Bug fix: none of the language translations were working.
 - Bug fix: there were some ui image 404 errors from includes/images
 - Bug fix: vCita setting error.
 - other minor bug fixes.